benjaminalt/benjaminalt.github.io/_pages/about.md

 social: true # includes social icons at the bottom of
 ---

-In my research, I teach industrial robots how to reason about their tasks, generate their own programs and optimize and refine them as they gain more experience - and how to deploy advanced AI models to solve real-world engineering problems.
-I lead the corporate research lab at ArtiMinds, collaborating with academic and industrial partners to bring about a future in which humans can intuitively program robots and ensure that their behavior is both task-oriented and safe.
+In my research, I develop advanced AI models to solve real-world engineering problems with robots.
+I lead the [corporate research lab](https://innolab.artiminds.com/) at ArtiMinds, collaborating with academic and industrial partners to bring about a future in which humans can intuitively program robots and ensure that their behavior is both task-oriented and safe.

 My areas of interest include robot self-learning, unsupervised and meta-learning, differentiable programming, mechanistic interpretability and AI safety.